The Reality of Muck and How Your Lake Bottom Mat Can Prevent Sand Loss and Sinking

 You also cannot just put sand on top of the muck and expect it to stay (and no, it’s not because it all disperses throughout the lake).
 Sand is actually heavier than the muck so it just sinks into it and seems to just disappear.
 This heavier sand sinks and actually raises the muck up over the sand creating a huge waste of effort and money in creating a sandy beach.

-What you CAN do that’s effective is to install a MuckMat, MuckMat Pro, or Super SandMat like a lake bottom blanket over your muck!
+What you CAN do that’s effective is to install a MuckMat, MuckMat Pro, or Super SandMat over your muck!
 This will prevent you from sinking into the grossness and will prevent any lake weeds from forming.
 If you’re looking to put in sand, these mats will also hold your sand up and prevent it from sinking into the muck.

 Do not hesitate to contact us at LakeMat today to learn more!